-Many species of HABs are among the Earth's oldest organisms, and have survived for billions of years, event through long periods of time in environments that don't especially favor algal blooms.
+Many species of HABs are among the Earth's oldest organisms, or have descended from the oldest organisms.
+They've survived for millions of years, event through long periods of time in environments that don't especially favor algal blooms.
 Their evolutionary plasticity-changes in an organism's behavior, morphology and physiology in response to a unique environment-allowed them to persist even when nutrients and minerals were scarce.

-Many HABs began their existence billions of years ago in extremely oligotrophic environments- nutrient-limited ecosystems-so they began their "careers" with a distinct survival advantage in nutrient-poor waters.
+Many HABs began their existence millions of years ago in extremely oligotrophic environments- nutrientlimited ecosystems-so they began their "careers" with a distinct survival advantage in nutrient-poor waters.
 Over time, through the process of adaptation - some improved function that favors an organism's survival - a species must modify its phenotypes, or characteristics, in ways that allow it to succeed in changing environments.
 Early and more recently appearing algal species either refined or developed improved metabolic abilities to uptake limited sources of orthophosphate, ammonium (NH4), nitrate (NO3), and nitrite (NO2).
 That's how HABs managed to persist when other algal species could not, despite low levels of limiting nutrients and minerals.
-And when nutrients and minerals that other species can use become more available, HABs can take advantage of the influx to outcompete other species of plankton.
+And when nutrients and minerals that other species can use become more available, HABs can take advantage of the influx to outcompete other plants and animals.